luke10x/schwember/docs/JOURNAL.md

 - and it must use the texture for the base color
 - otherwise gltf loading segfaults right now
 - And I did not use suggested plugins from the video

+## 2023-09-09, Sat

+- After trying it with Raylib, I am starting to port Bullet to this project
+- It will not be exact Raylib test copy, but instead I need to load collission shapes from model/mesh data